 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: Non RPW1 drains onto the site from the northwest via a culvert.
+The stream flows into RPW3, which flows into a pond, which flows into RPW1, which flows into the Cahaba River 2.3 miles downstream.
+Because this water is connected to a TNW through two tributaries, the relatively short distance to the TNW, and the amount of runoff it receives, it has the potential to affect the chemical, physical, and biological integrity of the downstream TNW.
+For this reason, the Corps has determined nonRPW1 has a significant nexus with a downstream TNW. - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: